 “I was like, ‘Is this a prank?’”
 Taksler recalls.

 With that and other funding, Taksler was able to debut Tickling Giants in April 2016 at the Tribeca Film Festival.
-But domestic interest in the film didn’t pick up until after the U.S. election.
+Domestic interest in the film picked up until after the U.S. election.

 “At a recent screening, someone in the audience came up to me … and said, ‘This is a cautionary tale for America,'” Taksler has said.
 “We already are going in some of the directions that the movie shows us in Egypt in terms of limitations on free speech and a free press, and fears about diversity and fears over religion.”
 But she was careful to end the comparison there.